DIM Pricing Explained: How It Works and Why It Matters

 The next time you are calling around to get the best quote from carriers, be prepared to deal with inflated costs and stricter shipping requirements that you must adhere to.
 Carriers are looking to make more money and cut their waste in one fell swoop, and the bill is getting passed along to you and your business.

 It is crucial that you are well aware of how these systems work, why they are in place, and who stands to benefit from them.
-The more you know, the more control you inevitably have over your operation.
+The more you know—and the more consistently you audit your freight invoices—the more control you inevitably have over your operation.

 With so much industry disrupting technology and other advancements in the logistics space popping up every day, it can be a bit hard to keep up with it all.
-Luckily, that’s what we here at Redwood Logistics specialize in… solving those difficult shipping issues.
+Luckily, that's what Redwood's Modern 4PL approach specializes in… solving those difficult shipping issues.

-So, if you are still having trouble wrapping your head around all this DIM pricing stuff, or just need some advice, head over to our contact page and drop us a line.
-We’d love to discuss some options with you and get you moving in the right direction.
+So, if you are still having trouble wrapping your head around all this DIM pricing stuff, or just need some advice, check out our case studies or head over to our contact page and drop us a line.
+We'd love to discuss some options with you and get you moving in the right direction.